 Australian recall was due to irradiation.
 A search of the Food and Drug Administration's online pet food recall database (which goes back to 2007) shows no recalls for Orijen pet food in the United States.
 In Australia in 2008, several cats were sickened after eating Orijen dry cat food that the Australian government had irradiated upon entry to the country -- but the problem was with the irradiation, not the food itself.
 Orijen immediately stopped selling its pet foods to Australia, and Australia has stopped irradiating pet food.
 Orijen itself gets high marks for safety.
-It makes all of its food in its own Canadian factory, using only Canadian ingredients, and it tests its food for contaminants like salmonella, heavy metals and mercury.
+It makes all of its food in its own facility and it tests its food for contaminants like salmonella, heavy metals and mercury.

 Orijen Cat and Kitten Formula Reviews

 Susan Thixton researches most cat food brands, including Orijen.
 She rates the brands and their individual varieties of cat food, based on ingredient quality, safety and more.
 The reviews are only available to subscribers, however.

 Review: Orijen Cat Food, Susan Thixton, Not Dated

 Orijen earns a five-star rating here.
 "If you take a look at the ingredients, you really can't do any better," the editors say.
 They also add that despite the cost, the quality and types of ingredients will lead cats to eat less and be healthy.